dodify/website-bathcarparks/README.md

 ------

 - Download and place the code within your web server root and should;
-- Get the images from <a href="http://www.bathcarparks.co.uk/images.zip">here</a> and place them inside an "Images" directory;
+- Extract the <a href="http://www.bathcarparks.co.uk/images.zip">images</a> folder and place it inside the root directory;
 - Create your app token from Socrata and replace it in the index.php file if you want a higher threshold limit;
 - Documentation is provided within the source code.